Ivan Bogachev

 SWITCHING BETWEEN THE PATTERNS

-It is interesting to notice that the little human kids, that are hardly intelligent, use the patterns from the first column a lot.
-These are the patterns where the impulses from intelligence are not present.
-When the mother is indifferent, they start to cry and throw things chaotically (1).
-They can become surprisingly violent if nobody stops them (5).
-They ignore the danger (9).
-And in safety they will fix the hole in the mouth with every candy on the table, not thinking too much about the consequences (13).
+When their mother is indifferent, they start to cry and throw things chaotically (1); they can become surprisingly violent if nobody stops them (5); they ignore danger (9); and in safety they will fix the hole in the mouth with every candy on the table, not thinking too much about the consequences (13).
 Of course, we assume that every human is in fact intelligent, and even the little ones use various patterns, but this observation is very interesting nonetheless.

 PREDATORS AND PREY

 ⇑ Language is a poetic term.
 Technically, we're talking about a part of a signaling system.
+It's a reactive mechanism.
+It describes the state of your machine, but it doesn't make any decisions.

 THERAPY

 Stopping one of the patterns while helping to use another one, setting a direction, can be an effective method of behavior control in the processes of upbringing and therapy.
-We just need to keep in mind the problem of the predators and the prey.
+We just need to keep in mind the problem of predators and prey.

 More information about traumas.